 Parosteal lipoma is a benign soft tissue neoplasm composed of adipose tissue with an osseous component that occurs in close contiguity to the bone.
-They make up only 0.3% of lipomas [2].
+They make up only 0.3% of lipomas [3].
 It is the surface form of osseous lipoma, which is classified based on origin into intraosseous (arising within the bone) or juxtacortical (arising from the surface of the bone) lipoma [1].

-The term "parosteal lipoma", is thought to be more accurate instead of "periosteal lipoma", as it indicates a lesion contiguous with the bone but not necessarily arising from the periosteum [3].
-In contrast, a periosteal lipoma is strictly defined as a lipoma originating from the periosteum [4].
+The term "parosteal lipoma", is thought to be more accurate instead of "periosteal lipoma", as it indicates a lesion contiguous with the bone but not necessarily arising from the periosteum [4].
+In contrast, a periosteal lipoma is strictly defined as a lipoma originating from the periosteum [5].

-A skull parosteal lipoma arises from the cranium and is extremely rare with only 3 cases reported in the recent literature.
+A skull parosteal lipoma arises from the cranium and is extremely rare with only 4 cases reported in the recent literature.
 This is in contrast to other parosteal lipomas that occur more commonly in the long bones of the upper and lower limbs.
-In this patient, we present the second case of frontal parosteal lipoma reported in literature worldwide.
+In this report, we present the third case of frontal parosteal lipoma according to our comprehensive literature review.

-2. CASE PRESENTATION
+38 2.
+CASE PRESENTATION

-A 67 year old Chinese gentleman with well controlled hypertension presented with a right frontal swelling of 3 years' duration.
+A 67-year old Chinese gentleman with well controlled hypertension presented with a right frontal swelling of 3 years' duration.
 The swelling has become more prominent but is painless and otherwise asymptomatic.
 He recalls prior head injury to his right frontal area 6 years ago.
 There were no constitutional symptoms or cervical lymphadenopathy.